What Is Ski Boot Flex?

 The Science

 Ski boot shells are made from various plastics, primarily polyurethane (PU) and polyether compounds.
 These materials stiffen as they get colder and soften as they warm up.
+See how boots can also evolve as you break them in here.
+Below can and will change depending on the exact mix of plastics used in your boots, but serves as a general guideline to consider depending on where you typically ski and the temperatures you may experience there.

 Practical Impact